-Cetshwayo, fearing British aggression, had started to purchase guns before the war, so the Zulus had thousands of old-fashioned muskets and a few modern rifles.
+Fearing British aggression, Cetshwayo had started to purchase guns before the war.
+The Zulus now had thousands of old-fashioned muskets and a few modern rifles at their disposal.
 But their warriors were not properly trained in their use.
-Most Zulus were armed with shields and spears called 'assegais'.

 ‘March slowly, attack at dawn and eat up the red soldiers.’

-Over 20,000 Zulus, the main part of Cetshwayo's army, then launched a surprise attack on the camp.
-The British, fighting in an over-extended line and too far from their ammunition, were swamped by sheer weight of numbers and the majority of their 1,700 troops were killed.
+Over 20,000 Zulus, the main part of Cetshwayo's army, then launched a surprise attack on Chelmsford's poorly fortified camp.
+Fighting in an over-extended line and too far from their ammunition, the British were swamped by sheer weight of numbers.
+The majority of their 1,700 troops were killed.
 Supplies and ammunition were also seized.

-After their victory at Islandlwana around 4,000 Zulus pressed on to Rorke’s Drift where a small British garrison held them off for 12 hours.
+After their victory at Isandlwana, around 4,000 Zulus pressed on to Rorke’s Drift, where a small British garrison held them back for 12 hours.
 Although a welcome boost to British morale, the siege had little effect on the overall campaign.